Purchasing & Purchase Orders

 - Search: Find orders by reference number

-- Status filter: Show Draft, Issued, Received, or Cancelled orders
+- Status filter: Show orders by status (Draft, Issued, Acknowledged, Part Received, Received, Closed, or Cancelled)

 Creating a Purchase Order